vonerikbarren/Portfolio--V3/markdown/Notes.md

 [] - The about me should have a link to my resume as a pdf, github, and LinkedIn [] - Emphasis that I use the MERN suite and D3 for data visualization.
 [] - Also emphasize on the fact that I also know how to use Three.js and GSAP within react.
+[] - Try to elaborate on what my goals are and what I want to accomplish as a developer.